Games Genie

 Riot's tactical shooter built from the ground up for low-spec competitive play

 Valorant was engineered for competitive play on modest hardware, delivering 60–120 FPS on integrated graphics with the right settings.
-Riot’s server tech—128-tick with authoritative processing—keeps hit registration consistent, and the massive playerbase ensures stable matchmaking at all hours.
-It’s PC-only, but the queues and esports-grade netcode offset that limitation for our multiplayer focus.
-Tutorials, aim ranges, and short modes like Spike Rush smooth the learning curve, while full-length matches reward mastery.
-Community benchmarks regularly show playable performance on UHD-class iGPUs, which pushes it near the top for low-end competitive shooters.
+Riot's 128-tick servers keep hit registration consistent, and the massive playerbase means stable matchmaking at all hours—I rarely wait more than 90 seconds in a queue.
+It's PC-only, which is worth noting if you're on a mixed-platform setup.
+Tutorials, aim ranges, and shorter modes like Spike Rush smooth the learning curve, while full-length matches reward mastery.
+The main friction is the anti-cheat (Vanguard) running at system level, which some players object to on principle.

 Our Rating